waldyr/sublime-installer/README.md

 y
 Downloading Zen Coding, please wait...
 Zen Coding applied with success
 ````

 ### Uninstalling
 If you don't wanna use Sublime anymore there is an uninstall script too!
-You just need to pass the Sublime's directory to script
+You just need to pass the Sublime's directory to script, if it isn't in /lib/.

 ````
 $ wget --no-check-certificate https://raw.github.com/waldyr/Sublime-Installer/master/uninstall_sublime.sh